ampproject/amphtml/extensions/amp-consent/amp-consent.md

 If the response doesn't have `promptIfUnknown` set or has `promptIfUnknown` set to false, no prompt UI will be displayed on page load.

 Currently, AMP will not show consent prompt with a known consent state (i.e. the user has already accepted or rejected the consent), and will only show a prompt if `promptIfUnknown = true` with a unknown consent state, or upon user action.
-Below it is detailed how to enable showing a prompt.
+See below for details on how to display a prompt.

 #### promptUI

 `promptUI`: Specifies the prompt element that is shown to collect the user's consent.
 The prompt element should be child element of `<amp-consent>` with an `id` that is referenced by the `promptUI`.
-How a user interacts with the prompt UI will be covered in the following [section](#prompt-ui).
+See the [Prompt UI](#prompt-ui) section for details on how a user interacts with the prompt UI.

 ## Consent Management

-`<amp-consent>` element supports customizing consent prompt UI and post-prompt UI, that can be used to manage consent.
+The `<amp-consent>` element supports customizing the consent prompt UI and post-prompt UI, which can be used to manage consent.

 ### Styling